WordPressFloripa/projetoreleituras/wp-content/plugins/wp-asset-clean-up/readme.txt

 * Trigger certain actions (to save database & disk space) when the plugin is deactivated: Clear all its transients from the database & Remove the caching directory if it doesn't have any more CSS/JS; If all the plugin's changes were cleared via "Tools" -> "Reset", then deactivating the plugin will completely clear any of its traces
 * The plugin's own files that are needed for the plugin's functionality (they are only loading for the logged-in admin), are loaded asynchronously (CSS) and deferred (JS) to ensure the admin doesn't load them as render-blocking especially when managing the pages in the front-end view
 * The combined CSS tags can now be altered for any reason via add_filter() through the 'wpacu_combined_css_tag' tag name, just like the combined JS tags are via 'wpacu_combined_js_tag'
+* While the CSS/JS assets are fetched prevent extra performance plugins from triggering their optimisation for CSS/JS/HTML as the action is irrelevant and uses resources during the fetching of the assets for the admin
 * Fix: Remove request to non-existent CSS file within the Dashboard that generated a 404 Not Found error in the browser's console (harmless, but confusing)

 = 1.3.6.0 =